 The second panoramic view is that of La Caume.
 At 387 metres high, it is easily spotted by the television relay station.

-The view stretches over the Alpilles range, the Crau plain, the Camargue and, to the north, the Rhône valley, the Durance valley and the Mount Ventoux.
+The view stretches over the Alpilles range, the Crau plain, the Camargue and, to the north, the Rhône valley, the Durance valley and Mount Ventoux.

 A few words about bushfire prevention

-From 1st July to 9th September, access to the woods of the Alpilles is forbidden in order to reduce the risk of bushfires.
+From 1st July to 9th September, access to the woods of the Alpilles is forbidden to reduce the risk of bushfires.
 The same conditions apply at any time of the year when the Mistral wind is blowing at over 40km/h.

 Les Baux-de-Provence: a touristic hotspot!